Lee Savold

-Lee Savold (born Lee Hulver; March 22, 1915 – May 14, 1972) was an American heavyweight boxer who held the British and European (EBU) version of the World Heavyweight championship between 1950 and 1951 and was a leading contender in the 1940s and early 1950s.
+Lee Hulver Savold (March 22, 1915 – May 14, 1972) was an American professional boxer who held the British and European (BBBofC/EBU) versions of the World Heavyweight Championship between 1950 and 1951, and was a leading contender in the 1940s and early 1950s.
 During his career he fought storied Heavyweight Champions Joe Louis and Rocky Marciano.
 Savold was inducted into the Minnesota Boxing Hall of Fame in 2012.

-Savold has the most fights and wins of any heavyweight champion in boxing history.
+Lee Savold's best selling trading card is the 1951 Topps Ringside (No. 52).

+According to Professional Sports Authenticator (PSA) records, the highest grade of this card is MINT (PSA 9) and "the second series of cards (No. 49 - No. 96) are somewhat more difficult to obtain than the first series."

 Personal life

-Savold was born in Canby, Minnesota (his birth was recorded in the nearby town of Marshall).
+Lee Hulver Savold was born in Canby, Minnesota (his birth was recorded in the nearby town of Marshall).
 His parents were farmers and ranchers of Norwegian ancestry.
 In his youth, he broke horses and herded cattle on his family ranch.

-At one time or another he was a bouncer, bartender, road laborer, and stockyard worker.
-In 1943 he joined the merchant marine and took part in several convoys to Murmansk.
+At one time or another, he was a bouncer, bartender, road laborer, and stockyard worker.
+In 1944, he joined the merchant marine and took part in several convoys to Murmansk, Russia.
 After retiring from boxing, he worked for Local 825 of the Operating Engineers Union.